Job Title: Wellness Center Clinical Therapist/Wellness Coach (Longmont)

 Duties may include, but are not limited to:

-- Regularly collaborate with agency partners and service providers to coordinate referrals, assess level of care and treatment planning of members enrolled in TRI programs.
+- Meet with service providers to coordinate referrals, level of care and treatment planning of current members of TRI program.

-- Identify and participate in professional development activities and meetings to maintain a working knowledge of interventions available to assist the populations TRI serves.
+- Identify and participate in professional development activities and meetings when needed to maintain a working knowledge of interventions available to assist the populations TRI serves.

-- Enter all relevant therapeutic information into the clinical database for tracking interventions, outcomes, and analysis for continued development.
+- Enter all relevant therapeutic information into the Theranest database for tracking and analysis for continued development.

-- When needed, help support occasional evening and weekend events for TRI.
+- Help support occasional evening and weekend events for TRI.

-To apply: please send a cover letter and professional resume outlining your experience as it relates to the qualifications and requirements of the position to Emily@reentryinitiative.org
+To apply: Please send resume and cover letter outlining how your experience matches the position requirements to Emily@reentryinitiative.org